ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/src/chapter-4-1.md

 --------------

 Assessing your current approach to problem-solving is a fundamental step in refining your strategies.
 By critically examining your strengths, weaknesses, and blind spots, you can optimize your problem-solving capabilities.
 Utilize reflective analysis, seek peer feedback, analyze data, compare with best practices, and engage in continuous learning to assess your approach effectively.
 Build on strengths, address weaknesses, embrace new techniques, seek collaboration, and iterate on your strategies to continuously enhance your problem-solving skills.
 Through this process, you will become a more efficient and successful problem solver.

-In the next chapter, we will explore the role of creativity in problem-solving and how to cultivate it to generate innovative solutions.
-Prepare to tap into your creative potential and unlock new avenues for problem-solving!